nohat/dimming/docs/current-state/workarounds.md

 ## Conclusion

-The extensive array of workarounds documented here demonstrates both the community's ingenuity and the fundamental gap in native light control capabilities
+The extensive array of workarounds documented here demonstrates both the community's ingenuity and the fundamental gap in native light control capabilities.
-.
 While solutions like ControllerX provide sophisticated functionality and community blueprints offer accessible alternatives, they all require significant expertise and resources to implement and maintain reliably.

 Key observations: